 But, some SUPER popular rides (like Rise of the Resistance, WEB SLINGERS, and more) will NOT be included in Genie+.
-That means, if you want to use the Lightning Lane for WEB SLINGERS, for example, you will NOT be able to select a time for it through Genie+ (even though you’ve paid that $20 — $20 because this ride is in Disneyland).
+That means, if you want to use the Lightning Lane for WEB SLINGERS, for example, you will NOT be able to select a time for it through Genie+ (even though you’ve paid that $20 for Disneyland’s Genie+).

 In order to use the Lightning Lane for those select POPULAR rides, you’ll need to pay for the ride individually through Individual Attraction Selection.
-Disney has shared some initial prices for these Individual Attraction Selections, and they range right now from $7-15, but these prices are subject to change depending on the ride, day, and park.
+Disney has shared some initial prices for these Individual Attraction Selections, and they range right now from $7 to $15 per person, but these prices are subject to change depending on the ride, day, and park.
 Think of it like surge pricing for other services like Uber.

 So, if on one particular day, the price to use the Lightning Lane at Expedition Everest is $7, you’ll pay that amount and get a return time to use the Lightning Lane for that ride.
 Those $7 will ONLY give you access to scheduling a Lightning Lane for that single ride you’ve selected — Expedition Everest in this case.
 And keep in mind you can only buy Lightning Lane attractions for up to 2 attractions per day.